 For example, the command

-ps -aux will return a detailed process list of all processes.
+ps -aux returns a detailed list of all processes:

 -l.
-List both the process names and the PIDs.
+List the process names and the PIDs.

 -u.
 Only find processes that belong to a specific user.